tikisen/6306-case-study-1/CaseStudy_01_DDS_TART_group_.md

 ## 53 North Woodstock                   1
 ```

-###2.
-Merging of Datasets
+### 2. Merging of Datasets
-New data set is presented called beers_n_breweries.
+This code is used to combine the two data sets we were given into one called beers2.
 This new dataset is the merging of dataset Beers and Breweries.
+We also rename two columns both named Name.
+We change the one from the Beers data set to Beers Name and the one from the Breweries data set to Breweries Name.

+Finally we use some code to show the first six and last six observations.

 ```r
 colnames(beers)[5] <- "Brew_ID"